 - Jerry carry karts reduce the physical injury from constant lifting and carrying heavy loads of water on the heads of the children.

 - Increased safety as children do not have to go to remote and dangerous places to fetch water.

 - We increase school attendance as children no longer need to absent themselves from school to secure water for their families.

 - A place for work experience to learn about teamwork; commitment, leadership and responsibility.

 - Children are able to transport more water to their own houses straight from school

-A school kiosk save time compared to waiting in lines at other water points.
+- A school kiosk saves time and waiting in lines at other water points.

 In tandem with the recent plastic ban in Kenya and our interest in keeping the environment clean, we came up with a especially designed bottle bike/ vending trolley idea.
 Here we sell refillable water bottles at an affordable price.
 This way one is able to carry clean drinking water at their own convenience and we are able to prevent pollution through disposable drinking water bottles.
 The bottle bikes offer employment opportunities to willing youth as the idea is for them to sell as many bottles as possible and earn income from it.